Published 16:59 IST, April 9th 2020

 PFA official slams portrayal of Premier League players as Anti-Christ

-While speaking to Times, Bobby Barnes has asserted that he doesn’t want players to be demonised in garb of Premier League pay cut policy.
-He claimed that re are or sportsmen who are paid more than Premier League players, citing examples of basketball, NFL and baseball.
-He slammed Premier League pay cut policy, saying that players do t buy a gold Rolls Royce every day with ir club fees.
+While speaking to The Times, Bobby Barnes has asserted that he doesn’t want players to be demonised in the garb of Premier League pay cut policy.
+He claimed that there are other sportsmen who are paid more than the Premier League players, citing the examples of basketball, NFL and baseball.
+He slammed the Premier League pay cut policy, saying that the players do not buy a gold Rolls Royce every day with their club fees.

 Advertisement